Advancing Longevity Trials: Lessons from mTOR-Targeting Interventions

 Despite the progress, several critical gaps remain in our knowledge and approach.
 Addressing these will be vital for the success of mTOR-based longevity therapies and ageing trials in general:

-Optimal Dosing Regimen Unclear: There is still no consensus on how to dose rapamycin for aging.
+There is still no consensus on how to dose rapamycin for aging.
 Is it better to give a moderate dose weekly?
 A higher dose biweekly?
 Short pulses (a few months on, then off)?
-The “goldilocks” regimen that maximises mTORC1 inhibition while minimising mTORC2 effects is hypothesised but not confirmed.
+The “goldilocks” regimen that maximizes mTORC1 inhibition while minimizing mTORC2 effects is hypothesized but not confirmed.
 Perhaps different regimens work for different tissues (e.g. immune system might need shorter, frequent dosing whereas metabolic tissues might prefer intermittent).
 We might consider moving toward a personalized dosing: monitoring biomarkers in each patient and adjusting accordingly (for example, if a patient’s phospho-S6 is still high on current dose, escalate it; if their lipids spike too much, reduce frequency).
-This is intensive but feasible with modern telemedicine and monitoring tools.
-Over time, as we get extended safety data (say from the Dog study or from humans who have been taking off-label rapamycin for years), we’ll better understand long-term effects.

-mTOR inhibition stands as one of the most promising and extensively validated strategies to slow aging and prevent age-related diseases.
-Over 14 years have passed since rapamycin first showed lifespan extension in mice, and in that time we have progressed from speculative idea to concrete human trials.
-These studies, past and present, have taught us that aging biology can indeed be modulated in humans by targeting fundamental pathways like mTOR.
+mTOR inhibition remains one of the most promising and extensively validated strategies in geroscience for slowing biological aging and preventing age-related disease.
+More than 14 years have passed since rapamycin first extended lifespan in mice, and in that time the field has moved from largely preclinical promise to a growing portfolio of human trials.
+These studies have shown that mTOR biology can be modulated safely enough to test in humans, and that intervention can produce measurable effects across multiple aging-relevant domains.

 -